FrankWorldview/blockchain/React.md

 ## What is a Functional Component?

-A functional component is a JavaScript function that returns UI (in `JSX`).
+A functional component is a JavaScript function that returns JSX describing the UI.

 ```javascript
 function Hello() {